 Guest Author Biographies

-- Guest authors should provide the following information:
+- Guest authors should provide the following two files:

 - A long bio, with relevant links.
 Do not include your website, social media links, or email.
 Those are displayed separately.

 - The URL (yes, the full URL, not just your handle) for, as appropriate, your Twitter handle, LinkedIn page, homepage, etc. If you want your email to be clickable from your bio, let us know and provide it.
 Each of these items should go on a separate line after your biography.
 Do not put them in a footnote.

 - A headshot of at least 500×500 pixels (if the aspect ratio isn’t 1:1, you may want to include a cropped version rather than leave that up to us) in .jpg or .png format.

 - Posts should have embedded links.
 These include:

 - References.
 Posts should not have footnotes or in-line citations.
 Use hyperlinks instead.

 - Explanations and definitions.
 You can “offload” definitions of technical terms, terms of art, and concepts via hyperlinks.
 As a general rule, link to material that isn’t paywalled.